multiversx/mx-exchange-sc/sc-locked-asset-factory/README.md

 ## Creating and Forwarding SFTs

-Before creating LockedAssetLockens, the owner has to issue those tokens using `issueLockedAssetToken` and after this he also has to give the NftCreate, NftAddQuantity and NftBurn roles to the contract unsing `setLocalRolesLockedAssetToken`.
+Before creating LockedAssetTokens, the owner has to issue those tokens using `issueLockedAssetToken` and after this he also has to give the NftCreate, NftAddQuantity and NftBurn roles to the contract using `setLocalRolesLockedAssetToken`.

 The Contract has an endpoint `createAndForward` that can be called in order to request an amount of Locked MEX.
 Only those addresses in the `whitelisted_contracts` set can call this endpoint.
 This whitelist can be configured by the admin using `whitelist` and `removeWhitelist` endpoints.